MarinosKermanos/lc-voting-app/daily-notes.md

 5. After ^ elements are positioned using the top, bottom, left, and right properties.
 They also work differently depending on the position value.
 6. Utilities for controlling how flex and grid items are positioned along a container's main axis.
 7. `justify-between` => to justify items along the flex container’s main axis such that there is an equal amount of space between each item.
-8.
+8. `cursor-pointer`(Tailwind CSS) => utility for controlling the cursor style when hovering over an element
+9.